dr-victoire/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-C - Pointers, arrays and strings
+C - POINTERS, ARRAYS AND STRINGS (README FILE)

+/**
-* This is the documentation for this project
+* This is the readme for the C Pointers, arrays and strings project
+* project 0 - (reset_to_98) resets any integer to 98
+* project 1 - swaps th two integers